s-annam/aksharamala/cmd/akt_converter/README.md

 ## Future Enhancements
 1. **Update-Only Mode**:
    - Update existing entries in-place, keeping their sections intact.
-   - Add new entries to appropriate sections.
+   - Add new mapping entries to appropriate sections.
    - Enable verbose output by default to log significant actions.
+   - All the other sections and the metadata to be fully replaced.

 2. **Verbose Mode**:
    - Log detailed information about sections, entries, and significant events.